BlueField Software Overview

 BlueField software provides the foundation for building a JBOF (Just a Bunch of Flash) storage system including NVMe-oF target software, PCIe switch support, NVDIMM-N support, and NVMe disk hot-swap support.

 BlueField SW allows enabling ConnectX offload such as RDMA/RoCE, T10 DIF signature offload, erasure coding offload, iSER, Storage Spaces Direct, and more.

 The BlueField architecture is a combination of two preexisting standard off-the-shelf components, Arm AArch64 processors, and ConnectX-5 (for BlueField), ConnectX-6 Dx (for BlueField-2), or network controller, each with its own rich software ecosystem.
 As such, almost any of the programmer-visible software interfaces in BlueField come from existing standard interfaces for the respective components.

 The Arm related interfaces (including those related to the boot process, PCIe connectivity, and cryptographic operation acceleration) are standard Linux on Arm interfaces.
 These interfaces are enabled by drivers and low-level code provided by NVIDIA as part of the BlueField software delivered and upstreamed to respective open-source projects, such as Linux.

-The BlueField DPU has multiple connections.
+The BlueField DPU has multiple connections (see diagram below).
 Users can connect to the system via different consoles, network connections, and a JTAG connector.